jeffreyrr/jeffreyrr/README.md

 I'm a seasoned full stack engineer specializing in Android development.

-I've been on a personal sabattical for 2023 and I am slowly looking for my next meaningful project!
+I am currently working on my next stealth venture, but am always open to a worthwhile next endevour!

-- 💻 I’m currently working on a few personal projects using [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform)!
+- 💻 I’m currently working on a few personal projects using [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) and [NextJS](https://nextjs.org/)!
 - 👨🏻‍💻 I am available for freelancing and consultancy jobs.
 Checkout my [Career History on LinkedIn](https://www.linkedin.com/in/jeffreyrr/).
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/jeffreyrr/) or [X/Twitter](https://x.com/jeffreyrr).